glenninn/bjn-test3leg/README.md

 #### Authorization Succeeds

-*Test Application* takes the authorization <u>code</u> returned from BlueJeans and then calls the API`/oauth2/token?Code` to exchange that code for an access_token.
+*Test Application* takes the authorization <u>code</u> returned from BlueJeans and the **server** makes a call to the API`/oauth2/token?Code` to exchange that code for an access_token.
 The results of that exchange (which should be the access token JSON object) are returned to the user's web session:

 ![](./images/bjnauthenticated.png)